alanorth/go-away/README.md

 These templates are included by default:

 * `anubis`: An anubis-like themed challenge.
 * `forgejo`: Uses the Forgejo template and assets from your own instance.
-Supports specifying themes like `forgejo-light` and `forgejo-dark`.
+Supports specifying themes like `forgejo-auto`, `forgejo-light` and `forgejo-dark`.

 External templates for your site can be loaded specifying a full path to the `.gohtml` file.
 See [embed/templates/](embed/templates/) for examples to follow.